apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 ## STRING_BINARY function

-Converts a VARBINARY value into a string that is its hexadecimal encoding.
+Prints the bytes that are printable, and prints a hexadecimal representation for bytes that are not printable.
+This function is modeled after the hbase utilities.

 ### STRING_BINARY Syntax